MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-vm-tutorial-5.md

 ms.prod: azure
 ms.technology: azure-cli
 ms.custom: devx-track-azurecli, seo-azure-cli
-keywords: virtual machine in azure cli
+keywords: virtual machine in azure cli, set shell variables from cli output
 ---

-# 5 - Set environment variables from CLI output
+# 5 - Set shell variables from CLI output

 Now that you have the NIC ID, run `az network nic show` to get its information.
 Note that you don't need a resource group here, since the resource group name is contained within the Azure resource ID.